-Reading habits of govt. school students are confined traditionally to text books.
-While almost all govt. schools have libraries, use of those libraries is on the decline for various reasons like outdated and unattractive books which do not capture the imagination of students and limited access to students due to operational difficulties.
-To inculcating reading habit among students, BREAD Society sets up Children’s Libraries in govt. high schools in Andhra Pradesh and Telangana states.
-It has set up 883 libraries in the last 8 years benefitting over 4,00,000 students annually.
-Each library consists of 650 books and a bookcase with four lockable hanging glass doors for safe custody of books.
+Reading habits of govt. school students are confined to notes dictated by teachers, published guides and sometimes text books.
+While almost all govt. schools have libraries, use of those libraries is restrictive in nature due to operational difficulties.
+To inculcate reading habit among students, BREAD Society has set up 1329 Children’s Libraries in govt. schools in Andhra Pradesh and Telangana in eleven years, each library consisting of 600-650 books and a bookcase with four hanging glass doors.

-An Expert Committee selects 600 to 650 books of interest to children with colorful graphic designs on moral values, history, biographies, epics, culture, country’s freedom, science, geography, mathematics, general knowledge, personality development, puzzles, sports etc.
+An Expert Committee selects about 600+ books of interest to 5 to 14 year age group children with colorful graphic designs on stories with moral values, history, biographies, epics, culture, country’s freedom, mathematics, science, geography, general knowledge, personality development, puzzles, sports etc.

 Donors can choose a govt. school to set up a BREAD Children’s Library.
 If the choice is left to BREAD Society, it selects high schools securing 5 or more National Means-cum-Merit Scholarship (NMMS) and upper primary schools securing 3 or more NMMS awards in a year.

 NMMS is a central govt. scheme to arrest dropouts.
 A test is held nationwide in 8th standard for students of govt. and aided schools.
 Successful students are awarded Rs.12,000 scholarship per annum for 4 years till completion of higher secondary education.
 Headmasters and teachers responsible for training students for NMMS test are felicitated in recognition of their dedicated selfless service.